ibm-cloud-docs/ContinuousDelivery/cd_monitoring_metrics.md

 1. Provision an instance of the {{site.data.keyword.mon_full_notm}} service.

    After you provision the Monitoring instance, the **Observability** page opens.
 To continue working with {{site.data.keyword.contdelivery_short}}, go back to the {{site.data.keyword.contdelivery_short}} UI.

+Metrics are not visible until you [set up your Tekton pipelines](/docs/ContinuousDelivery?topic=ContinuousDelivery-tekton-pipelines), configure at least one [private worker](/docs/ContinuousDelivery?topic=ContinuousDelivery-install-private-workers) pool, and trigger some [Tekton pipeline triggers](/docs/ContinuousDelivery?topic=ContinuousDelivery-tekton-pipelines#configure_tekton_pipeline) to generate the queue time metric.
+{: important}

 ## Viewing metrics